crystalball-mapkit/traefik-map/README.md

 - Change .env file according to your settings

-- Create the network running the following command:
+- Create the networks running the following command:
 ```
 docker network create proxy
 ```